Dai-dirk/COFFA/README.md

 ## Key Futures

 COFFA is an open-source framework for a hybrid system with a RISC-V core and a fused-grained reconfigurable accelerator.
+Let me know if you're interested!

 ## File catalog: